-To strengthen this work, we will establish a Community Volunteer Scheme (SSC31) with volunteers from various backgrounds and with differing skills to support our teams with their everyday duties which may include, for example, providing home safety advice, giving presentations to community groups or promoting fire and road safety.
+To strengthen this work, we will establish a Community Volunteer Scheme with volunteers from various backgrounds and with differing skills to support our teams with their everyday duties which may include, for example, providing home safety advice, giving presentations to community groups or promoting fire and road safety.

-We Quality Assure and Evaluate our Prevention Activities
+We Evaluate Prevention Activities

-We recognise that quality assurance and evaluation are areas of our work where we could do better.
-This was picked up by the HMICFRS, especially in our quality assurance of our prevention activities.
+We recognise that evaluation is an area of our work where we could do better.
+This was picked up by the HMICFRS, especially in our prevention activities, and is a common area of weakness for most FRSs.